CiMon-Capstone-Project/Mobile-Development/README.md

 Allows farmers to record and monitor the growth and development of their chili plants independently, creating a personalized growth diary.

 ## **Instalation and Instruction**
 Our application is based on Android OS.
 In order to use our application, you will need an Android device that can runs at least Android OS Version 8.0 (Oreo).
-You can download our application (.apk) from the release tab on github or by link down below.
+You can download our application (.apk) from the release tab on github or by link down below. <br>

 [CiMon APK Stable v1.0.0](https://github.com/CiMon-Capstone-Project/Mobile-Development/releases/tag/V1.0.0-stable)

 We designing our app using figma.
-Here are the link of the Grand design, Lo-Fi, Hi-Fi, Prototype, and more.
+Here are the link of the Grand design, Lo-Fi, Hi-Fi, Prototype, and more. <br>
 [CiMon Figma](https://www.figma.com/design/1WbH8Mr0UFSYiHrvQGHxNu/PROJECT-CiMon?node-id=0-1)

 ## **Depedency used :**